The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Illustration: the discovery of the expanding universe

 \subsection{The view from extant accounts}

 With the historical material in hand, let’s now apply the models of discovery (\textbf{§2.1}-\textbf{§2.4}) to the case of the expanding universe.
 Whom amongst our dramatis personæ of \textbf{§4.1} should we proclaim its discoverer?
 We’ll argue: none!
-Those models rule out the most plausible candidates, or are simply inapplicable—for reasons \emph{inherent} to those models.
+Those models rule out the most plausible candidates, or they are simply inapplicable for reasons \emph{inherent} to those models.

-A \textbf{Kuhnian} analysis is quickly dealt with.\footnote{We’ll set aside a fundamental line of attack, criticising the applicability of Kuhn’s model of theory dynamics to cosmology (see Marx \& Bornmann, 2010; and O’Raifeartagh, 2013 for negative assessments, and Kragh \& Smith, 2003, pp.143; Kragh, 2007, pp.243 for more positive ones).} The single most important candidate ``what-that”-discovery of the expanding universe—a discovery where a phenomenon’s anticipated existence and conceptualisation predate its empirical confirmation—was Lemaître’s prediction of a linear redshift-distance relation.
-But since for Kuhn, discovery requires both a theoretical and an empirical component, the applicability of Kuhn’s model falters: while Lemaître lacked the empirical data confirming his prediction, the person who provided the confirmation, Hubble (together with Humason), rejected the interpretation as a confirmation of the expanding universe (an epistemologically not unjustified reaction, as we’ll elaborate below).
-Arguably the most plausible reaction, within Kuhn’s model, is to regard the episode as a discovery with joint (or collective) discoverers, none of whom can individually be credited with the discovery.\footnote{Verbatim the same conclusion is reached for other “what-that”-discoveries concerning the expanding universe, such the predictions of the Alpher-Beta-Gamow theory.} The same conclusion is reached for the “that-what”-discovery of the expanding universe: while the researchers involved in the “anomalous redshift data”—chiefly: Slipher, Lundmark, and Hubble and Humason—lacked the theoretical framework for their findings; the person who provided that, Lemaître, lacked the empirical findings.
+First, what is the result on a \textbf{Kuhnian} analysis?\footnote{We’ll set aside a fundamental line of attack, criticising the applicability of Kuhn’s model of theory dynamics to cosmology (see Marx \& Bornmann, 2010; and O’Raifeartagh, 2013 for negative assessments, and Kragh \& Smith, 2003, pp.143; Kragh, 2007, pp.243 for more positive ones).} The single most important candidate ``what-that”-discovery of the expanding universe—a discovery where a phenomenon’s anticipated existence and conceptualisation predate its empirical confirmation—was Lemaître’s prediction of a linear redshift-distance relation.
+But since for Kuhn, discovery requires \emph{both} a theoretical and an empirical component, the applicability of Kuhn’s model falters: while Lemaître lacked the empirical data confirming his prediction, the person who provided the confirmation, Hubble (together with Humason), rejected the interpretation as a confirmation of the expanding universe (an epistemologically not unjustified attitude).
+Arguably the most plausible reaction, within Kuhn’s model, is to regard the episode as a discovery with joint (or collective) discoverers, none of whom can \emph{individually} be credited with the discovery.\footnote{Verbatim the same conclusion is reached for other “what-that”-discoveries concerning the expanding universe, such the predictions of the Alpher-Beta-Gamow theory.} The same conclusion is reached for the “that-what”-discovery of the expanding universe.
+While the researchers involved in the “anomalous redshift data” (chiefly Slipher, Hubble and Humason) lacked the theoretical framework for their findings, the person who provided that, Lemaître, lacked the empirical findings.